plataplomo/hummingbot/workflow/event_bus/README.md

-# Event Bus Architecture Documentation
+# Event Bus Architecture Documentation - COMPLETED IMPLEMENTATION

 ## Overview

-This directory contains the complete documentation for migrating CyberDeltaEngine from DomainEvent (with `dict[str, Any]` violations) to a high-performance, type-safe event architecture using msgspec and bubus, enhanced with production-grade patterns inspired by Nautilus Trader.
+This directory contains the complete documentation for the COMPLETED migration of CyberDeltaEngine from DomainEvent (with `dict[str, Any]` violations) to a high-performance, type-safe event architecture using pure msgspec and WorkflowOrchestrator, enhanced with production-grade patterns inspired by Nautilus Trader.

+**STATUS: MIGRATION COMPLETE** ✅
+**IMPLEMENTATION LOCATION**: `@cyberdelta/infrastructure/event_bus/` and `@cyberdelta/models/events/`

 ## Document Structure